smalleydev/inventorToJobBoss/FEATURE_WORKFLOW.md

 - **A multi-line `git add` can silently split across commands** if pasted oddly — always confirm with `git status` before committing, not after.
+- **NSSM's own executable must live somewhere permanent and shared**, never under a personal profile (e.g. `$env:LOCALAPPDATA\...\WinGet\
+  Packages\...`).
+Windows' Service Control Manager launches `nssm.exe` *itself* as the service binary, which then spawns the target `.exe` as a child process — so if `nssm.exe` is only reachable from your own login, the service can never start under a *different* account, regardless of how correctly everything else (password, share permissions) is configured.
+This one cost the most debugging time of anything in this section — every other symptom (logon failures, access-denied errors) looked like the real problem until this was found.
+Copy `nssm.exe` to a shared location (e.g. alongside `Service\Watchdog`) before installing the service.
+- **A service account needs real NTFS/share permissions on wherever the `.exe` and its logs live** — separate from, and in addition to, any SQL Server grant it has.
+"Access is denied" (Event ID 7000, no logon-failure detail) after the account authenticates successfully is this, not a password problem.
+- **Mapped drive letters (`F:`) don't work from a service context** — confirmed two ways: an elevated PowerShell session can't even see `F:` at all (different session token than your interactive login), and more importantly a Windows Service itself has no concept of your session's drive mappings regardless of elevation.
+Always configure NSSM with the UNC path (`\\SYS\sys\BOMIntegration\...`), never `F:\`.
+- **`nssm edit`'s GUI can silently fail to set a password** — `ChangeServiceConfig(): The parameter is incorrect`, even after confirming the "Log on as a service" right was granted correctly.
+Use the command-line form instead, which works reliably:
+  `nssm set <ServiceName> ObjectName "DOMAIN\account" "password"`.
+- **A permission grant may not take effect immediately for a service account** — a fresh reboot (not just waiting) was what actually cleared a stale "Access is denied" after a share permission was granted; a plain retry a few minutes later was not enough on its own in practice.
+- **`Start-Service`'s own PowerShell error never contains the real reason a service failed to start** — always check `Get-WinEvent -LogName System -MaxEvents 5 | Where-Object {$_.Message -like "*<ServiceName>*"} | Format-List TimeCreated, Id, Message` instead.
+Event ID 7038 = bad password specifically; 7000 with no 7038 alongside it = something else (commonly file/share access);
+  7034 = the process started but then crashed (check the NSSM `AppStderr` log for the actual exception in that case).